GasHisSDB: A New Gastric Histopathology Image Dataset for Computer Aided Diagnosis of Gastric Cancer: Method

-The preparation process of this database is as follows: firstly, three sizes ($160\times160$, $120\times120$, $80\times80$ pixels) of normal pathological sections are cropped directly.
-However, when dealing with abnormal pathological sections, it is necessary to select the cancerous region as the region of interest.
-The region of interest of pathological section is cropped, and the ground truth is cropped simultaneously.
-This work can be used to filter out images with too few cancerous areas.
-Furthermore, in order to reduce the correlation among subsize images from the same original images, each one is rotated randomly and the image order of the whole database is scrambled.
-The data preparation workflow of GasHisSDB is shown in Figure. \ref{FIG:1}.
+\begin{enumerate} \itemsep=0pt \item Data source: \\ Stage 1: Four pathologists from Longhua Hospital Shanghai University of Traditional Chinese Medicine provide 600 images of gastric cancer pathology images of size 2048×2048 and give tissue-level labels for a strongly supervised learning process~\cite{TP-2017-psioa,li-2018-dlbgc,sun-2020-ghisu}.\\ Stage 2: Based on stage 1, five biomedical researchers from Northeastern University prepare 245196 sub-sized gastric cancer pathology images for weakly supervised learning~\cite{zhang-2021-jfcag}, and two experienced pathologists from Liaoning Cancer Hospital and Institute perform the calibration. \item Preparation rules: According to the existing method of making the database ~\cite{li-2019-chicu,mohamed-2021-fmrfa,potovcnik-2020-pdfvo}, the preparation rules of this database is as follows: \\ Rule 1: Three sizes ($160\times160$, $120\times120$, $80\times80$ pixels) of normal pathological sections are cropped directly.
+And, it is necessary to select the cancerous region as the region of interest when dealing with abnormal pathological sections.\\Rule 2: The region of interest of the pathological section and the ground truth is cropped simultaneously.
+This work can be used to filter out images with very few cancerous areas. \\Rule 3: In order to reduce the correlation among sub-size images from the same original images, each one is rotated randomly, and the image order of the whole database is scrambled.\\ The data preparation workflow of GasHisSDB is shown in Figure. \ref{FIG:1}. \item Staining: H\&E staining (See section 2.2.3 for details). \item Magnification: 20$\times$. \item Microscope: Nikon (Japan) and Olympus (Japan). \item Acquisition software: NewUsbCamera. \item Sub-database and image sizes: \\Sub-database A: 160$\times$160 pixels, \\Sub-database B: 120$\times$120 pixels, \\Sub-database C: 80$\times$80 pixels. \item Scale: See Table. \ref{tbl1}.